Vauetrr/project-2-rogue-lab-mirror/README.md

 5. Participant E - 22 years old, female, familiar with games, 87.5 SUS score

 Lots of valuable feedback was gleaned from the participants.
-High SUS scores and thoughts from the participants showed the game's movement and combat were straightforward, and it wasn't too hard to learn the core gameplay loop.
+High SUS scores and thoughts from the participants showed that the game's movement and combat were straightforward, and it wasn't too hard to learn the core gameplay loop.
-However, Participant C, who was unfamiliar with games, found the system's usabililty lacking, stating it was "a bit too complex", and found the tutorial text to be overwhelming at the start.
-Beyond that, the observational methods were able to shed light on some significant issues.
-For example,
+However, Participant C, who was unfamiliar with games, found the system's usabililty lacking (shown by the lower SUS score), stating it was "a bit too complex", and found the tutorial text to be overwhelming at the start.
+Beyond that, the observational methods were able to shed light on some significant issues not found when developing the game:
+* No death zone existed below the level, leading to stuck states
+* Graphical bug in objects occluding when touching them, rather than when they are occluding the player
+* Graphical bug in the golem's melee attack lacking a texture
+* Initial bridge has a collision gap, leading to a stuck state
+* Increasing health from health pickups caused the double vision effect to trigger (from the low health shader)

 ### Feedback Implemented
 By utilising the feedback outlined above, substantial changes were made to the game to improve on it.
+Participants A, B, and C first played the game.
+This lead to some improvements, before letting participants D and E provide even more feedback.

+From the initial round of feedback, the following was implemented due to the participants' evaluations:
-For instance, Participant C's comment on the game being initially too overwhelming prompted the integration of a dedicated tutorial level.
+* Participant C's comment on the game being initially too overwhelming prompted the integration of a dedicated tutorial level.
+* Making the player die when the fall off the level
+* Improving the object dithering and occluding object detection
+* Fixing the graphical bug relating to the golem's melee attack

+After listening to the feedback from participant D and E, the following was fixed:
+* Health pickups only reduce the low health shader effect, and don't trigger any double vision effects
+* Initial bridge doesn't have a collision gap anymore, preventing the stuck state

+Beyond this, improvements were made to the game to try and make it a more enjoyable experience, such as introducing a mini-map, and providing a levelling system to make the player progress and become stronger.

 ### References
 1 - https://www.youtube.com/watch?v=_1fvJ5sHh6A